ms3c/python-to-C/README.md

 # python-to-C
-This will help you to convert your python3 code int to C/C++ code.
-The tested compile is obvious but not limited to MigwGCC Windows.
+This example will assist you in converting your Python 3 code into C/C++ code.
+While the tested compiler is MinGW GCC for Windows, it is not limited to this option.

-So the first step is the .PYX file is edited as:
+First step the .PYX file is edited as:

 ```python
 from tkinter import Tk